All Episodes

 We also know that they were involved in possibly and allegedly lobbying against the Magnitsky Act, which punished Russians.

-It was basically they were working for the Kremlin.
+It was basically, they were working for the Kremlin.

 And this is what needs to be investigated.

-And Victoria's right.
+And Victoria is right.

 A special counsel.

-I have been talking to people, I was up on the hill today.
+I was up on the hill today.

 This is something that they are discussing.

-They think that it's imperative that there be a special counsel to investigate this, not only this, but uranium one and many other issues.
+They think that it's imperative that there be a special counsel to investigate this.

 Right, you're right.